Aid Information & Policies

 State Financial Aid

-Washington College Grant state financial aid eligibility ends at 15 quarters of full time usage.
-College Bound Scholarship state financial aid eligibility ends at 12 quarters of full time usage.
+Washington College Grant and College Bound Scholarship state financial aid eligibility ends at 18 quarters of full time usage.
 This includes all usage at any Washington college or university.
 There is no appeal for this limit.

 Institutional Financial Aid